 Data retrieved: The players whose teams belong to the specified city.

-Description: This query is similar to the previous example but adds an input parameter.
+Description: This query is similar to the previous example, but it adds an input parameter.
 The AS keyword in the FROM clause is optional.
 In the WHERE clause, the period preceding the persistent variable city is a delimiter, not a navigation operator.
-Strictly speaking, expressions can navigate to relationship fields (related entities) but not to persistent fields.
+Strictly speaking, expressions can navigate to relationship fields (related entities), but not to persistent fields.
 To access a persistent field, an expression uses the period as a delimiter.

 Expressions cannot navigate beyond (or further qualify) relationship fields that are collections.
 In the syntax of an expression, a collection-valued field is a terminal symbol.
 Because the teams field is a collection, the WHERE clause cannot specify p.teams.city (an illegal expression).

 SELECT DISTINCT p FROM Player p, IN (p.teams) t WHERE t.league = :league

 Data retrieved: The players that belong to the specified league.

 Description: The expressions in this query navigate over two relationships.
 The p.teams expression navigates the Player-Team relationship, and the t.league expression navigates the Team-League relationship.